appscode/blog/content/post/kubedb-v2024.8.21/index.md

 - The fields `db.spec.podTemplate.spec.resources` and `db.spec.podTemplate.spec.containerSecurityContext` have been moved under the `mongodb` container in `db.spec.podTemplate.spec.containers[0]`.
 This `mongodb` container is the main database container for the MongoDB CRO.

 - All other changes to the `db.spec.podTemplate` can be found at the beginning of this document.
-- TLS enabled MongoDB backup and restore for major versions 5,6 and 7 was not working properly due to a permission issue.
-This issue has been fixed in this release.

 Below is a sample YAML configuration for MySQL with the `kubedb/v1alpha2` API version and its corresponding configuration for the `kubedb/v1` API version.